 Check out our full review!

-Samsung typically releases two Galaxy S phones each year, including its base model and a Plus one with slightly improved specs and a larger screen.
+Samsung used to release two Galaxy S phones each year, including its base model and a Plus one with slightly improved specs and a larger screen.

-For 2019, we have the base Galaxy S10, the upgraded Galaxy S10+, and a completely new entry with the Galaxy S10e.
+For 2019, we got the base Galaxy S10, the upgraded Galaxy S10+, and a completely new entry with the Galaxy S10e.

-While the S10 and S10+ are being marketed as Samsung's two main flagships for the year, the S10e is a device that aims to offer a lot of that same experience but for less money (think of it as Samsung's answer to the iPhone XR).
+While the S10 and S10+ were marketed as Samsung's two main flagships for the year, the S10e was a device that aimed to offer a lot of that same experience but for less money (think of it as Samsung's answer to the iPhone XR).

-This is a big change to the usual Galaxy S lineup, and while it could cause for some confusion, it gives customers more choice than before.
-If you want the best that Samsung has to offer, you get the S10.
-Want a larger screen, a bigger battery, and two front-facing cameras?
-The S10+ has you covered.
-If money's a bit tighter but you still want an excellent Android phone, the S10e is ready to serve you.
+This was a big change to the usual Galaxy S lineup, and while it did cause for some initial confusion, it gave customers more choice than before.
+If you wanted the best of the bunch, you got the S10.
+Wanted a larger screen, a bigger battery, and two front-facing cameras?
+The S10+ had you covered.
+If money was a bit tighter but you still wanted an excellent Android phone, the S10e was ready to serve you.

 Should you upgrade from an older Samsung device?

-If you're still rocking a Galaxy S8 or anything older, getting the S10 just makes sense.
+If you're still rocking a Galaxy S8 or anything older, getting the S10 might make good sense.
 It'll be a vastly better experience compared to what you're using right now, and if you've held onto your current phone for two or more years, you've definitely gotten your money's worth.

 And honestly, even if you have 2018's Galaxy S9, the S10 still delivers meaningful improvements on a few different areas that could make it worth splurging for.
-Or, you could just wait a little bit longer and get the Galaxy S20 when it comes out.
+That said, it may be worth skipping over the S10 entirely and looking into the newer Galaxy S20.